GreenAI-Uppa/AIPowerMeter/docsrc/experiments/schneiderbox.rst

 .. image:: multiproc_pam_comparaison.png
    :align: center

-There is a constant difference between the two measures because *the RAM consumption and other hardware components are not necessarily available*.

 At the end, we observe the following compsumptions :

-For FasterPAM :
-      19,181.3 J (Joules) with the wattmeter and 14,107.4 J with AIPowerMeter,
-during aound 200 seconds,
+For FasterPAM : 19,181.3 J (Joules) with the wattmeter and 14,107.4 J with AIPowerMeter, during 200 seconds,

-For PAM with multiprocessing :
-      39,061.5 J with the wattmeter and 28,027.0 with AIPowerMeter
-during around 250 seconds.
+For PAM with multiprocessing : 39,061.5 J with the wattmeter and 28,027.0 with AIPowerMeter, during 250 seconds.

 **Benchmark on image classification with AlexNet**